Last updated 9 January 2019

 - the goods sold are of acceptable quality, for example:

-- display acceptable in finish
+- look acceptable

 - are free from defects

-- deemed to be safe
+- deemed to be safe and durable

 - the goods for purchase are comparable in quality to the sample